Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

   height: 400   # in pixels
   alt: an image of an open book
 ---
+## 0. What I Learned?
+- There are very few database that has authors' gender identity
+- The freely accessible database VIAF has binary gender system
+- Using VIAF and retrieving authors' gender **significantly** slowed down the project processing time
+- Despite possible lower accuracy it might be worth to only use Natural Language Toolkit and predict authors' (binary) gender from their first names

 ## 1. About This Project
 I try to read books on nature, nature history and popular science as much as I can.
 Then I wondered is there a gender gap in the amount of published books in these fields.
 I became curious about the percentage of women, trans and non-binary nature history writers.
 I found some good articles about gender gap in publishing.
-Especially [this](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2004956) research on gender gap in academia and its [webpage](https://lukeholman.github.io/genderGap/) is worth looking.
+In her visual article in The Pudding Rosie Cima (2017) analyses the the gender balance of The New York Times best seller list.
+[This](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2004956) research on gender gap in academia (Holman, Stuart-Fox and Hauser, 2018) and its interactive [webpage](https://lukeholman.github.io/genderGap/) is also worth looking.
+Of course, in all these resources gender is binary.

 ## 2. Is there a place to find information on authors' gender identity?
 There are some services that libraries can use like Novelist (which is a division of EBSCO now) that provides detailed information about books and their authors.
 In 2020 Novelist broadened their database to include trans and non-binary to their database (Reno, 2020).
 This service is available in Novelist Plus but my university is not subscribed to that.
 So is there another database for author gender identities?
 Enters VIAF.